 Information in brief

-The Archiv der Republik, the establishment of which is closely associated with the new State Archives building in Vienna-Erdberg, has existed as a department of the Austrian State Archives in its own right since 1983.
+The Archiv der Republik (AdR), whose inception was closely linked to the construction of the new State Archives building in the Erdberg district of Vienna, has existed as a department of the Austrian State Archives in its own right since 1983.
 In 1987, it was the first department to move into the new State Archives building at Nottendorfergasse 3.

-Legally speaking, its work is governed by the Bundesarchivgesetz, Federal Law Gazette I no. 162/1999, the Bundesarchivgutverordnung (regulation on federal archival holdings), Federal Law Gazette II no. 367/2002, and the Verordnung über nicht archivwürdiges Schriftgut des Bundes (regulation on records which do not qualify for archival preservation), Federal Law Gazette II no. 366/2002.
+In legal terms, the work of the AdR is governed by the Bundesarchivgesetz (law on federal archives), Federal Law Gazette I no. 162/1999, the Bundesarchivgutverordnung (regulation on federal archival holdings), Federal Law Gazette II no. 367/2002, and the Verordnung über nicht archivwürdiges Schriftgut des Bundes (regulation on records which do not qualify for archival preservation), Federal Law Gazette II no. 366/2002.

-In those cases in which it was not possible to divide holdings up as from the cut-off year of 1918, the allocation of records was decided on a case-by-case basis.
-This is the reason why the Archiv der Republik does not hold any records from the fields of justice and education dating to the era of the First Republic.
-These holdings continue to be part of the Allgemeine Verwaltungsarchiv.
+In cases where it was not possible to cleanly split up holdings at the cut-off year of 1918, the allocation of records was decided on a case-by-case basis.
+It is for this reason that the AdR does not hold any records belonging to the administrative areas of justice and education dating to the First Austrian Republic.
+These holdings continue to be part of the Allgemeines Verwaltungsarchiv (AVA).

-Likewise, it was difficult to divide up records from the field of transport.
-For example, a series of acts and charters going back to as far as 1867 was taken over by the Archiv der Republik.
-Holdings from the period 1938 to 1945 do not fit into the stricter administrative framework, either.
-Records which were not military in nature were allocated to the individual record groups according to contents.
+Similarly, it was difficult to divide up records from the area of transportation.
+For example, a series of documents reaching back as far as 1867 was transferred into the AdR.
+Holdings from the period of 1938 to 1945 do not fit into the stricter administrative framework either.
+Records of a non-military nature were allocated to the individual record groups according to contents.